jatin11gidwani/myreads_react/README.md

 MyReads is a project from Udacity's React Nanodegree course.
-This is a bookshelf app that lets you to organize books that you have read.
+This is a bookshelf app that lets you to organize books that you have read. which you visit online [by clicking here.](https://react-my-reads-jatin.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 A subset of [instructions](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) is shown bellow: